-We are compassionate and inclusive

-- Refresh the Trust's values and behaviours. - Accelerating our workforce EDI programme so we achieve our EDI ambitions. - Launch our new Trust Welcome sessions for new employees that will be much more engaging and interactive and have a greater emphasis on our culture, value and behaviours. - Continue delivering our Civility Saves Lives training programme to the whole organisation. - We will submit to the NW BAME assembly Anti-Racist Framework.

-We are recognised and rewarded

-- We will hold our annual MADE staff awards ceremony.

-We each have a voice that counts

-- We will continue to promote and enhance our employee voice channels and the Trust's Freedom to Speak Up approach. - We will continue to support our Staff Partnership Forum to flourish.

-We are safe and healthy

-- We will continue to enhance our employee health and wellbeing offer including physical health activities, additional Schwartz Rounds, and much more.

-We are always learning

-- We will launch the new 'Let's Talk' toolkit which includes conversation tools covering 121s, appraisals and 6-month reviews plus continue to provide coaching skills training for managers so they can facilitate meaningful two-way conversations. - We will co-design and implement targeted career progression interventions. - We will develop and implement a talent management and succession planning approach and tools. - We will ensure that we take appropriate action that helps to improve mandatory and statutory training compliance and ensure our wider learning and development offer is accessible to everyone. - We will further promote apprenticeship qualifications and increase take up.
+We e are compassionate and inclusive - Refresh the Trust's values and behaviours. - Accelerating our workforce EDI programme so we achieve our EDI ambitions - Launch our new Trust Welcome sessions for new employees that will be much engaging and interactive and have a greater emphasis on our culture, value and behaviours. - Continue delivering our Civility Saves Lives training programme to the whole organisation. - We will submit to the NW BAME assembly Anti-Racist Framework.
+We are recognised and rewarded - We will hold our annual MADE staff awards ceremony.
+We e each have a voice that counts - We will continue to promote and enhance our employee voice channels and the Trust's Freedom to Speak Up approach. - We will continue to support our Staff Partnership Forum to flourish.
+We are safe and healthy - We will continue to enhance our employee health and wellbeing offer including physical health activities, additional Schwartz Rounds, and much more.
+We e are always learning - We will launch the new 'Let's Talk' toolkit which includes conversation tools covering 121s, appraisals and 6-month reviews plus continue to provide coaching skills training for managers so they can facilitate meaningful two-way conversations. - We will co-design and implement targeted career progression interventions. - We will develop and implement a talent management and succession planning approach and tools. - We will ensure that we take appropriate action that helps to improve mandatory and statutory training compliance and ensure our wider learning and development offer is 124 к. accessible to everyone.
+0 ~~ ~ We will further promote apprenticeship qualifications and increase take up. work flexibly - We will continue to support teams, managers and individuals to implement flexible working practices including enabling individuals to do hybrid working where they can.